 - Provides a link to download the asset

-- Has a secondary CTA (i.e. schedule a demo)
+- Includes a secondary CTA (i.e. schedule a demo)

-This workflow can be complete just with that, or you can then have it turn into a nurture workflow that promotes more relevant/related content to the asset that they just downloaded.
-To do this, set a delay after the first email — typically at least 3 business days — and then you can have another email go out to the lead.
-If your reps are actively working all leads, you can put in an “if/then” branch so that all SQLs, lead status = open, etc. leads are withheld from the rest of the nurture workflow.
+This workflow can also turn into a nurture workflow promoting more relevant or related content to the downloaded asset.
+To do this, set a delay after the first email — typically 3 business days — then send another email out to the lead.
+If your reps are actively working all leads, put in an “if/then” branch so all SQLs, lead status = open, etc. leads are withheld from the rest of the nurture workflow.

 Lead Routing with Rotation

-When a hot new prospect comes in, your whole team is most likely chomping at the bit fighting over the fresh inbound lead that you’ve worked so hard to generate.
-Now, unless you have just one salesperson on your team, these leads need to get evenly distributed throughout your team in order to keep things fair.
+When a hot new prospect comes in, your whole team is most likely chomping at the bit fighting over the fresh inbound lead you worked so hard to generate.
+Unless you employ only one salesperson, your leads need to get evenly distributed throughout your team to keep things fair.

-Please note: this rotation functionality will require you to have a Sales Hub Professional or Enterprise or Service Hub Professional or Enterprise account.
+Please note: this rotation functionality will require you to have a Sales Hub Professional , Enterprise, Service Hub Professional, or Enterprise account.

-This can be easily handled by creating a simple workflow in HubSpot that uses the “rotate contact to owner” function.
-The easiest method to catch all sales-ready leads that come through is to have the trigger of the workflow be the lifecycle stage is “Sales Qualified Lead.”
-Now, there are a million different actions that contribute to a lead being considered an SQL, but for the purpose of this workflow let’s assume that you have that nailed down.
+This is easily handled by creating a simple workflow in HubSpot using the “rotate contact to owner” function.
+The easiest method to catch all sales-ready leads is to trigger the workflow lifecycle stage “Sales Qualified Lead.”
+A million different actions may contribute to a lead being considered an SQL, but for the purpose of this workflow example we assume you covered that already.

-The next step is to then put in the action to rotate the contact between the salespeople you choose.
-If the contact owner is known, you can keep that owner on there and have the workflow skip to the next step, or you can have that contact owner overwritten with the new owner.
-You can also choose specific salespeople to have the leads rotated between or if you have teams set up in HubSpot, have them evenly rotated between the team members.
+The next step is to put in the action to rotate the contact between the salespeople you choose.
+If the contact owner is known, keep the owner there, but have the workflow skip to the next step.
+Or overwrite the contact owner with the new owner.
+Choose specific salespeople to rotate leads between, or if teams are set up in HubSpot already, evenly rotate it between the team members.

 This can come in the form of:

-Regardless of which you choose, make sure your sales team is constantly checking that channel for hot leads that they should follow up with immediately.
+Regardless of which you choose, make sure your sales team is constantly checking that channel for hot leads who they should follow up with.

 Nurture Emails Based On Activity Other Than Form Submissions

 While nurture email workflows after content downloads are essential, form submissions shouldn’t be the only trigger for these workflows.
-With HubSpot, you have the ability to put contacts that visit certain website pages into workflows.
+With HubSpot, put contacts who visit certain website pages into workflows.

-Now, lead scoring could be a 2,500-word blog on its own (and is on HubSpot!), but the gist of it is that you are able to assign positive and negative “scores” to actions contacts take in emails and on your website, as well as attributes from their data.
+Trigger these workflows by lead scoring.
+Lead scoring could be a 2,500-word blog on its own (and is on HubSpot!), but the gist of it is that you are able to assign positive and negative “scores” to actions contacts take in emails and on your website, as well as attributes from their data.

-For example, if I want to put leads into a nurture that visit the “contact us” page but don’t submit the form, I would set something up like this:
+For example, if I want leads in a nurture workflow after visiting the “contact us” page but not submitting the form, I would set something up like this:

-Or, if I want to trigger a nurture based off of a variety of actions that I have scored in HubSpot’s lead scoring, I would have a workflow start once a contact reaches a score of X:
+Or, if I want to trigger a nurture workflow based off of a variety of actions I scored in HubSpot’s lead scoring, my workflow can start once a contact reaches a score of X:

 Pro tip: if you want your emails to only go out during the week, in your workflow go to settings → specific times and select the days/times it should execute.

-Leads inevitably get lost in the day-to-day operations of your business, so it’s important to have processes in place to catch them and bring them back into the fold.
-Having a workflow for inactive contacts is extremely beneficial for both the marketing and sales sides.
+Leads inevitably get lost in the day-to-day operations of your business, so it’s important to establish processes to catch them and bring them back into the fold.
+A workflow for inactive contacts is extremely beneficial for both the marketing and sales sides.

-For sales, qualified leads that were handed off to them can sometimes stall out or have other leads take priority.
+For sales, qualified leads handed off to them can sometimes stall out or other leads take priority.
 When this happens, reps sometimes put them on the back burner or forget about them entirely.
 Those are already qualified leads that could be easy pickings for new business!

 To alert your reps to follow up with these forgotten leads, create a workflow like the one below:

 Feel free to put your own timeframe in the second criteria.
-With this workflow, reps will always be alerted of leads that were once qualified but fell through the cracks for some reason.
-After they reach out if they find out that the lead is no longer sales-ready, have them revert the lifecycle stage back to an MQL so that lead can continue getting nurtured.
+With this workflow, reps will always be alerted of leads once qualified but fell through the cracks for some reason.
+If they find out the lead is no longer sales-ready, revert the lifecycle stage back to an MQL so the lead can continue getting nurtured.